12 Types of Lies and Deception

 What's in This Post

-Why do people lie? |
+| Why do people lie? |

-Example of a Master Liar |
+| Example of a Master Liar |

-12 Types of Lies and Deceptions |
+| How to Spot a Liar: 12 Types of Lies and Deceptions |

-What it Looks Like When a Liar Lies |
+| How to Spot a Liar: What it Looks Like When a Liar Lies |

 Why do people lie?

-Lies and deceptions may be used by an abusive person to:- cover their tracks,
+Lies and deceptions may be used to:

-- create an illusion,
+- create an illusion

-- distract from reality,
+- distract from reality

-- make themself look good or someone else look bad,
+- make themself look good or someone else look bad

-- garner sympathy or advantage,
+- gain sympathy or advantage

 Distortions of the truth may also be used as a source of fun.
 Some people enjoy the game of pulling the wool over other people’s eyes.
 Not telling the truth makes them feel powerful.
 It’s exhilarating.
+With that type of personality, we're getting more into the sociopathic realm.
+I talk about that level of dangerous liars in this post: How to Spot a Sociopathic Liar: Traits, Tactics & Red Flags

 Example of a Master Liar